 - Monday - Thursday, August 27 - 30

-The appointment scheduling system for August 2018 assessments will open by July 1, 2018.
+The appointment scheduling system for August 2018 assessments will open in late April.

 The following students are automatically exempt from the ITA English Certification process:

 - Native speakers of English from a country where English is the primary language, such as English-Speaking Canada, Great Britain, Ireland, South Africa, Australia, New Zealand, and the U.S.

 - High school diploma or university degree (Undergraduate or Masters) from a US institution

 - English-medium schooling from elementary school through college (All subjects taught through English.)
 Most students from India are exempt based on this criteria.

 - A score of 25 or higher in the Speaking section of the iBT